vzhukovskii/che-bookmark-plugin/README.md

 Current file is included into GWT compilation to allow linking client side code with core application.

-Than we should clone Eclipse Che ([sources](https://github.com/eclipse/che)) and register our plugin into compilation phase by adding maven dependency in `/che/assembly/assembly-ide-war/pom.xml` and registering our `Bookmarks.gwt.xml` in GWT compilation by adding:
+Then we should clone Eclipse Che ([sources](https://github.com/eclipse/che)) and register our plugin into compilation phase by adding maven dependency in `/che/assembly/assembly-ide-war/pom.xml` and registering our `Bookmarks.gwt.xml` in GWT compilation by adding:
 ```
 ...
 <inherits name='org.eclipse.che.ide.bookmarks.Bookmarks'/>